gbdev/pandocs/content/Timer_and_Divider_Registers.md

 ### FF06 - TMA - Timer Modulo (R/W)

-When the TIMA overflows, this data will be loaded.
+When TIMA overflows, it is reset to the value in this register.

 ### FF07 - TAC - Timer Control (R/W)